Sakshi266/Seoul_Rented_Bike_Analysis/README.md

 SEOUL_RENTED_BIKE_BOOKING

-Interactive Power BI dashboard analyzing Seoul bike rental data to uncover trends, seasonal patterns, and factors influencing rental demand.
+This Power BI project analyzes the Seoul Bike Sharing dataset, aiming to understand how environmental and seasonal factors influence the number of rented bikes.
+The dashboard provides interactive insights into rental trends, weather conditions, seasonal variations, and working day impacts.